What's the latest on European travel restrictions?

 - Most of the economy remains open with social distancing, face masks and extra hygiene measures in force.

 - A travel ban between Sweden and the UK is in place until 21 January.
-Only essential workers or other essential reasons for travel are exempt.
+Essential workers or those travelling under exceptional circumstances are exempt.

 - The government has advised Swedish citizens to avoid all but essential travel outside the EU/EEA and Schengen Area until 31 January.